MistyDoe/KataWeek/README.md

 If question 0 is solved, you will earn 3 points but you will be unable to solve questions 1 and 2.
 If instead, question 0 is skipped and question 1 is solved, you will earn 4 points but you will be unable to solve questions 2 and 3.
 Return the maximum points you can earn for the exam.

+## Check if Matrix Is X-Matrix
+Task from leetcode.com

+**Task**
+A square matrix is said to be an X-Matrix if both of the following conditions hold:

+All the elements in the diagonals of the matrix are non-zero.
+All other elements are 0.
+Given a 2D integer array `grid` of size `n x n` representing a square matrix, return `true` if `grid` is an X-Matrix.
+Otherwise, return `false`.